 Though it looks tedious if you get your hands on it, it is pretty simple!!!
 Try it out!!!!

-The Kanzashi Christmas Tree is made from 2 types of Kanzashi fold (or TsuNami) petals, round tip and pointy tip.
-Watch these 2 petals making videos which I made to show you how to fold it.
+The Kanzashi Christmas Tree is made from 2 types of Kanzashi fold (or TsuNami) petals, round tip, and pointy tip.
+Watch these 2 petals making videos which I made to show you how to fold them.
 Perhaps you need to practice first before you can get a perfect fold for a start.
 Trust me, it is not as difficult as you may anticipate 🙂

 Kanzashi Christmas Tree